murchie85/TWINT_AS_A_SERVICE/README.md

 # Twitter profiling

-1. If you want to do Twitter analytics grab CONTAINER ID for twint_as_a_service_compose_twint_1
+1. If you want to do Twitter analytics, run `docker ps` and copy the *CONTAINER ID* for the twint container
 2. SSH onto the container `docker exec -it CONTAINER ID bash `
-3. and run the below commands to populate elastic (change Trump to any twitter handle as many times as you like)
+3. Once in,  run the below commands (bulk copy and paste is fine) to populate elastic, you can run as many times as you like with any twitter handle.

 ```